Mountain Zebra

 Fun Facts for Kids

-• These mammals exhibit amazing climbing abilities, taking over steep, rugged terrains with more confidence than the plains zebras.
+• Mountain zebras exhibit amazing climbing abilities, taking over steep, rugged terrains with more confidence than the Plains zebras.

 • Zebras see well both day and night.
 Moreover, they possess binocular vision in the front.
 Additionally, these ungulates are thought to see in color.

-• The well-developed sense of taste allows them to feel even slight changes in the quality of their food.
+• The well-developed sense of taste allows zebras to feel even slight changes in the quality of their food.

 • The striped color pattern of this animal is likely to reflect over 70% of incoming heat, thus helping the Mountain zebra escape overheating under the scorching sun of Africa.

-• Each of these ungulates has its own unique stripe pattern, which helps identify individuals, acting as human fingerprints.
-For example, babies are able to recognize their mothers by a specific stripe pattern.
+• Each of these ungulates has its unique stripe pattern, which helps identify individuals, acting as human fingerprints.
+For example, babies can recognize their mothers by a specific stripe pattern.
 Additionally, the Mountain zebras recognize each other by unique calls and odors.

 References